 Through our StorQuest for a Cause program, we partner with a range of environmental nonprofits doing incredible work in the communities where we do business, including organizations focused on tree planting, watershed protection, and pollution prevention.
 These contributions are funded through a \$1 donation for each new rental at one of our stores, which we match with an additional \$1.
 The program reflects our belief that the world is an awesome place full of natural wonders to explore and experience.
-We donated a total of \$109,431 to our community partners from the beginning of 2022 through Q2 2023.
+We donated a total of \$77,482 to our community partners in 2023.